-- EncroChat and Op Venetic (2021) Currently instructed, as a led junior, on behalf of a number of suspects in a complaint to the Investigatory Powers Tribunal (“IPT”) seeking an order to destroy the product from the French authorities’ notorious hack of the EncroChat servers on the basis the NCA’s Targeted Equipment Interference Warrants were unlawful.
+EncroChat and Op Venetic (2022) Currently instructed, as led junior, on behalf of the five lead claimants in the test case before the Investigatory Powers Tribunal (“IPT”) seeking an order to destroy the product from the French authorities’ notorious hack of the EncroChat servers on the basis the NCA’s Targeted Equipment Interference Warrants were unlawful.
 Also defending alone in a number of Encrochat related proceedings before Crown Courts around the country [Press Report]

-- R v S (2021) Currently instructed to defend a youth charged with a modern slavery offence concerning the alleged coercion of younger children into class A street dealing.
+- R v S (2021) Defended a youth charged with a modern slavery offence concerning the alleged coercion of younger children into class A street dealing.
 The prosecution persuaded to offer no evidence on the modern slavery offence.

 - R v L (2020) Defended an alleged lieutenant in a large scale multi-handed cocaine supply conspiracy.
 Following a six-week trial the jury were unable to reach a verdict on the defendant and he eventually received a suspended sentence following a plea on an agreed limited basis.